qwertie/ecsharp/ecs/for-pl-nerds-part-3.md

 Although I'd like EC# to be an extensible language, C# is far from an ideal starting point for an extensible syntax; when you try to add stuff to C#, it tends to become ambiguous and you may lose backward compatibility.
 Therefore, the EC# parser is not extensible; instead, I selected a set of syntax changes that are useful for many purposes, while preserving almost total backward compatibility.
 For example, the new backquoted strings (`foo`) are considered to be operators, and users can define custom operators through this mechanism as long as they surround them with backquotes.

 Grammatically, EC# is a very different language from C# except that it "just so happens" to accept virtually all valid C# code.
 EC# is an expression-based language with two different syntactic styles, "expression style" and "statement style" (it also allows raw token lists for DSLs, but I'll skip those in this article).
 For any statement there is an equivalent expression in "expression style" (which may or may not use "prefix notation").
-And of course, you can put an expression anywhere that a statement is allowed (just add a semicolon at the end).
+And of course, you can put an expression anywhere that a statement is allowed (usually, all you need is to add a semicolon at the end).

 As I mentioned before, EC# syntax is "generalized C#"; the parser accepts almost anything that looks vaguely like C# code, as well as some other stuff that doesn't look like C# at all.